SIG-IR/abode/README.md

-This is an Node.js api that serves information about UIUC apartments that were scraped using Python libraries.
+This is an Node.js api that serves information about UIUC apartments that were scraped using Python libraries (and some self-made libraries).

 current apartment schema: { link: String,
                      address: String,